 The second type of ferry just had two levels without car space and was one of the boats for the shorter route between Pico and Faial.

 The third ferry, which I did not ride is seen in the third picture below.
-I believe these are the boats that go the longer distances on the yellow line.
+I believe these are the boats that go the longer distances on the yellow line (not in service for 2021).
 The fourth ferry would just be the one between Flores and Corvo – more so a small boat than a ferry, which holds about 12 passengers.

 One thing I did not realize beforehand is that the ferry terminal actually has a baggage check for larger pieces of luggage.
 So instead of lugging it with you onto the ferry and finding room for it, simply drop it off at the check in counter and it will be waiting for you on the conveyor belt inside of the arrival terminal.